gcnonato/socialblade-scrapper/README.md

 # socialblade-scrapper

-Scraps the socialblade top channels per country page and returns a JSON file
+Scraps the socialblade top channels per country page and returns a JSON file.
+Then uses socialblade and Youtube Data API to get the top 100 videos of each channel and their metadata.

 Usage: